Skamania Steelhead: A Complete Fishing Guide

 The thought is that smaller fish can navigate smaller streams easier than large ones can, and this means they can reach better spawning grounds further up the stream.

-However, older Skamania can get very large and over 15 pounds and still be capable of navigating hundreds of miles of river, but even a 15-pound steelhead in June is still smaller than it would be in December.
+However, older Skamania can get very large and over 15 pounds and still be capable of navigating hundreds of miles of river.

 Because summer-run fish can continue to grow in freshwater to reach spawning size, some believe that geographic location is an indicator for summer-run fish.

 Skamania spawn around the same time as many winter run steelhead, which is in the early spring.
-January to March are the heaviest spawning times in the Pacific west but in the Great Lakes region that may spawn later since most river are frozen over or too cold in January and February.
+January to March are the heaviest spawning times in the Pacific west, but in the Great Lakes region, they may spawn later since most rivers are frozen over or too cold in January and February.

 On rare occasions, some skamania might even spawn in late fall or through the winter months providing the right temperatures.